Yiju-Li/CV/resume.md

 As a dual-degree candidate in Computer Engineering and Applied Mathematics at UC San Diego, I possess strong skills in software/hardware development and theoretical computer science.
 My math background and problem-solving abilities allow me to approach complex problems with ease.
 Additionally, my communication skills and commitment to high-quality work make me a strong candidate for engineering roles.

 ## Education
-Bachelor of Science in Computer Engineering
-Bachelor of Science in Applied Mathematics
+Bachelor of Science in Computer Engineering; Bachelor of Science in Applied Mathematics(Dual Degree)
-University of California, San Diego
-Sep 2020 - Jun 2024(Expected)
+University of California, San Diego  Sep 2020 - Jun 2024(Expected)

 ## Professional Experience
 ### Electric Engineer Intern
 Vigitron, San Diego, California
 2023 Spring(current), 12 weeks
 Designing and assembling PCBs, participating in manufacturing and testing, as well as developing router firmware using C and assembly language.

 ### Software Engineer Intern
 Shengmu Life, Chengdu, China
 2022 Summer, 10 weeks
 Developed a special web application with HTML and pure JavaScript, including feature creation and app stability/performance assurance; Collaborated on dynamic, user-friendly Android apps using Java and Android SDK.

 ### Software Engineer Intern
 UBTech, Shenzhen, China
 2021 Summer, 8 weeks
 Developed a web-application, utilizing JavaScript and React; Participated in UX design to make product more approachable and accessible, particularly for young-aged users and improve the logistics to simplify the User Procedure.

 ### Quality Assurance (QA) Engineer Intern
 CloudGame, Beijing, China
 2020 Summer, 10 weeks
 Designed and executed test plans, identified and reported software bugs, and worked closely with the development team to ensure a seamless user experience for the end-users; Designed pressure tests to evaluate the stability and reliability of the gaming products under heavy usage conditions.

 ## Technical Skills